-The announcement of this model comes shortly after the Centers for Medicare and Medicaid Services announced they would eliminate the certification requirements needed for facilities that offer bariatric surgical procedures.
+This model was announced shortly after the Centers for Medicare and Medicaid Services revealed they would eliminate the certification requirements needed for bariatric facilities.
 They reported that they believed that certification has nothing to do with improved outcomes at surgery locations.

-This new measure was developed from the data of nearly 2,942 patients who underwent weight loss surgery in Michigan from 2008 to 2010 from the Michigan Bariatric Surgical Collaborative clinical registry.
-The scale included one, two and three stars.
+Developed by the Michigan Bariatric Surgical Collaborative clinical registry, this new measure collected data from nearly 2,942 Michigan patients between 2008 to 2010.
+The scale included one, two, and three stars.
 This registry included nearly 75 surgeons and 29 different hospitals.

-Adjustments were made regarding a patient’s body mass index, smoking status and comorbid conditions including cardiovascular disease, sleep apnea, diabetes, chronic renal failure, acid reflux, peptic ulcers, musculoskeletal disorders, just to name a few.
-The reliability and risk complications measured were based specifically on the reoperation, readmission, and length of the patient’s stay.
+Adjustments were made regarding a patient’s body mass index (BMI), smoking status, and comorbid conditions including heart disease, cardiovascular disease, sleep apnea, diabetes, chronic renal failure, acid reflux, peptic ulcers, and musculoskeletal disorders.
+The reliability and risk complications measured were based specifically on the re-operation, readmission, and length of the patient’s stay.

 The authors of this study believe that their action helps hospitals and surgeons to get a better sense of where they truly stand compared to that of their peers.
 This will allow them to change methods accordingly to lead to greater success for every bariatric surgical patient.